Our small bathroom tile ideas come in handy if you're decorating a small bathroom and don't have much room to work with.

 8. Use the lines

-Using grout lines to add pattern without overpowering can prove very effective in a small space.
+When considering ideas for small bathrooms, using grout lines to add pattern without overpowering can prove very effective in small spaces.
 Here, Waterworks has switched tile direction to shake up a classic brickwork installation, without going overboard.

 9. Create a colorful accent wall